“Shiny Happy People” and the Great Reckoning That Is Coming

 The Impact Reality TV, Social Media, and Blogs Have Made on Kids

-Around the year 2000, I had a friend from church who worked on the crew of the daytime soap opera Days of Our Lives.
-My friend asked me if my then-five-year-old daughter could be an extra on the show.
+Around the year 2000, I had a friend from church, who worked on the crew of the daytime soap opera Days of Our Lives, ask me if my then-five-year-old daughter could be an extra on the show.
 Some paperwork needed to be filled out, but then all I had to do was bring my little girl on the appointed day.
 Having watched the show briefly in high school, I was curious to see the actual set.

 When my daughter and I arrived at NBC Studios, we were led through a back lot to a room where makeup artists were busily applying minor “cuts and abrasions” to a group of kids who would be patients in the hospital.
 For this Christmastime episode, the matriarch in the show, Grandma Horton, would read a holiday story to the bandaged-up kids.